apapamarkou/appimage_manager/README.md

     ```

 2. **Install the script**:
-    - Download or clone the script to a directory of your choice.
+    - Download or clone the `appimage_manager.py` to a directory of your choice.
     - Make the script executable:
       ```sh
-      chmod +x /path/to/your/script.sh
+      chmod +x /path/to/your/appimage_manager.py
       ```

 ### Solus